UPDATE: International Commercial Arbitration

 - World Arbitration & Mediation Report (continued by World Arbitration & Mediation Review)

-There are many international arbitration resources that take a practical approach to the topic and that are therefore well-suited to attorneys and judges who find themselves involved in international arbitration proceedings.
+There are many resources that take a practical approach to international commercial arbitration and are therefore well-suited to attorneys and judges who find themselves involved in international arbitration proceedings.

-Redfern and Hunter on International Arbitration, discussed above, is one of the leading texts on international arbitration and is geared toward practitioners and arbitrators.
-The text covers both practice and theory, and draws upon past arbitral awards for illustration.
+Redfern and Hunter on International Arbitration, discussed in Section 5.1 above, is one of the leading texts on international arbitration and is geared toward practitioners and arbitrators.
+The text covers both practice and theory and draws upon past arbitral awards for illustration.

 One way to stay current on arbitral decisions and developments in arbitration law is by following newsletters, newsfeeds, blogs, and other similar publications.
 Many such publications are available, whether in print or electronic format.